Why We Bet on Vue.js (The Engineering Case for the "Quiet Giant")

 3. The Benchmarks (Stefan Krause)

-In the engineering world, the gold standard for frontend performance is the Stefan Krause JS Framework Benchmark.
-It tests frameworks on raw speed, memory usage, and startup time.
+The gold standard for frontend performance is the Stefan Krause JS Framework Benchmark.
+Raw speed, memory usage, startup time, no marketing fluff.

 4. The Ecosystem: “Apple” Integration

 React is a library, not a framework.
-It gives you the rendering engine, but it forces you to go shopping for the rest.
+It hands you the rendering engine and leaves you to go shopping for everything else.

 They update in sync.
 They don’t break each other.
-This “Apple-like” integration saves us hundreds of hours in “dependency hell” over the life of a project.
+That Apple-like integration saves us hundreds of hours in dependency hell over the life of a project.

 5. Developer Experience: Code That Humans Can Read